 The same person can be both an owner and a director of a UK company.
 Citizenship or residence of shareholders and directors do not matter.

-It is the most common incorporation type, especially for small and medium-size businesses.
-It is meant for people who want to make profit and keep excess income for themselves.
+A company limited by shares is the most common type of company, especially for small and medium-sized businesses.
+It is designed for people who want to run a profitable business and distribute profits to themselves.

 Shares received in return for investment determine the percentage of ownership and how much dividends you are paid on distribution.
 It is also common to reinvest a portion of income back in the company.
 Every shareholder is financially protected.
 If the company is unable to pay its bills, owners are only asked to contribute the nominal value of their shares.